DoNewsCode/core/README.md

 ## Non-Goals

 - Tries to be a Laravel or Ruby on Rails.
-- Tries to care about service details such as caching and validation.
+- Tries to care about service details.

 ## Suggested service framework
 - Gin (if http only)